Villain hitting

 Villain hitting, da siu yan (打小人), demon exorcising, or petty person beating, is a folk sorcery popular in the Guangdong area of China and Hong Kong—primarily associated with Cantonese.
 Its purpose is to curse one's enemies using magic.
 Villain hitting is often considered a humble career, and the ceremony is often performed by older ladies, though some shops sell "DIY" kits.

 Villain hitting has been preliminarily included in the list of "intangible cultural heritage" by the Hong Kong Home Affairs Bureau, and was selected as "Best Way to Get It Off Your Chest" in TIME magazine's 2009 "Best of Asia" feature.

 Villain

-The concept of "villain" is divided into two types: specific villain and general villain.
+The concept of "villain" is divided into two types, specific and general.

-Specific Villain
+Specific

 Specific villains are individuals cursed by the villain hitter due to the hatred of their enemies who employ the hitter.
 A villain could be a famous person hated by the public such as a politician or could be personally known to their enemy, such as when the request is to curse a love rival.

-General Villain
+General

 Villain hitters may help their clients curse a general villain: a group of people potentially harmful to the clients.

 Dualism is mainstream in the traditional Chinese world view, and many different kinds of folk sorcery beliefs derive from this view.
 The concept of Villain (小人) and Gui Ren (貴人, people who will do something good to the clients) comes as a result of this yin and yang world view.